 Engaging the services of a dedicated criminal defense attorney is important to protect your rights.

-We welcome your call to our offices today at (202) 393-0535 to speak to an attorney about your situation.
+We welcome your call to our offices today at (202) 393-0535 to speak to a Washington, D.C. violent crimes attorney about your situation.